Multi-Instance Multi-Label Learning: Solving Single-Instance Multi-Label Problems through MIML Transformation

 \subsubsection{Yeast Gene Functional Analysis}

 The task here is to predict the gene functional classes of the Yeast \textit{Saccharomyces cerevisiae}, which is one of the best studied organisms.
 Specifically, the Yeast data set investigated in \cite{Elisseeff:Weston2002,Zhang:Zhou2007pr} is studied.
 Each gene is represented by a 103-dimensional feature vector generated by concatenating a gene expression vector and the corresponding phylogenetic profile.
-Each 79-element gene expression vector reflects the expression levels of a particular gene under two different experimental conditions, while the phylogenetic profile is a Boolean string each bit indicating whether the concerned gene has a close homolog in the corresponding genome.
+Each 79-element gene expression vector reflects the expression levels of a particular gene under two different experimental conditions, while the phylogenetic profile is a Boolean string, each bit indicating whether the concerned gene has a close homolog in the corresponding genome.
 Each gene is associated with a set of functional classes whose maximum size can be potentially more than 190.
-Elisseeff and Weston \cite{Elisseeff:Weston2002} have preprocessed the data set where only the known structure of the functional classes are used.
-Actually, the whole set of functional classes is structured into hierarchies up to 4 levels deep. \footnote{See http://mips.gsf.de/proj/yeast/catalogues/funcat/ for more details.} The first level of the hierarchy is shown in Fig.~\ref{fig:Yeast}.
+Elisseeff and Weston \cite{Elisseeff:Weston2002} have pre-processed the data set where only the known structure of the functional classes are used.
+In fact, the whole set of functional classes is structured into hierarchies up to 4 levels deep. \footnote{See http://mips.gsf.de/proj/yeast/catalogues/funcat/ for more details.} Illustrations on the first level of the hierarchy used to generate the Yeast data can be found in \cite{Elisseeff:Weston2002,Zhang:Zhou2006tkde,Zhang:Zhou2007pr}.
 The resulting multi-label data set contains 2,417 genes, fourteen possible class labels and the average number of labels for each gene is $4.24\pm1.57$.